ehansis/til/pages/chaining_immutable_pandas.md

 in-place operation `totals.set_index('item', inplace=True)` changed that DataFrame.
 The `position` information from the index is now lost forever!
 If we had used immutable operations everywhere, this particular problem could not have occurred.

+### Functional style

+[Functional programming](https://en.wikipedia.org/wiki/Functional_programming), or programming in a functional style in a general-purpose language like Python, has some nice advantages.
+Code written in a functional style can be much easier to test, comprehend and compose.

+Ideally you write most of your code as pure functions, i.e. ones that always return the same result when called with the same arguments and cannot be affected by mutable state or side effects.
+This makes functions act like mathematical operations that can be reasoned about in a similar fashion.

+Mutating the state of an input object would be an undesirable side effect, so don't do it.
+From a different angle: the mutable `set_index(..., inplace=True)` example from above **always** returns `None`, no matter what the input was.
+So it's impossible to reason about what the function is doing from its input and output.
+That's not nice from a functional programming perspective.

+<<< Go back to the [table of contents](../README.md) || Opinions are mine, not necessarily those of [Vebeto GmbH](https://www.vebeto.de)